Richard Jensen (footballer): Aberdeen F.C.

+rumoured £400,000 transfer fee.
+He debuted with his new team in Scottish Premiership on 27 August 2023, in a 2–2 away draw against St Mirren.
+Jensen also represented Aberdeen in the 2023–24 UEFA Europa Conference League, playing in all six group stage matches against Eintracht Frankfurt, PAOK, and HJK Helsinki.

+Vejle Boldklub (loan)

+On 23 August 2024, Jensen joined Danish Superliga club Vejle Boldklub on a season-long loan deal.

+Panionios

+Upon his release from Aberdeen, Jensen joined Super League Greece 2 side Panionios.

 International career

 Jensen was a youth international for Finland at various youth levels.
 He captained Finland U21 in the 2019 UEFA European Under-21 Championship qualification.

 He made his debut for the Finland national team on 7 June 2022 in a UEFA Nations League qualification game in Helsinki Olympic Stadium against Montenegro.

 Personal life

-Jensen's younger brother, Fredrik Jensen is also a professional footballer at FC Augsburg.
+Jensen's younger brother, Fredrik Jensen is also a professional footballer at Aris.